 Over time, NordVPN teams greatly expanded their feature suite to the point that calling it solely a business VPN was misleading.
 This called for a rebranding to reflect changing mission and vision.
-By 2021, NordVPN Teams will completely change its branding, introducing a new name — NordLayer.
+In 2021, NordVPN Teams completely changed its branding, introducing a new name — NordLayer.

 The focus area changed significantly, as well.
 NordLayer moved towards the Secure Access Service Edge (SASE) framework with an emphasis on Secure Service Edge (SSE) capabilities.

 As a blueprint for a future-focused cybersecurity suite, SSE combines various technologies.
 NordLayer relies on network security solutions like FWaaS, SWG, and ZTNA into a single, cloud-native service.
 The goal is to provide advanced cybersecurity in the most accessible and organization-friendly way possible.